SENERGY-Platform/authentication/README.md

 Done by config file
 - Create client for platofrm web ui with name "frontend"
 - Create client for Auth Admin Frontend with name "auth-frontend"
-- Add Redirect URI for both (eg. http://fgseitsrancher.wifa.intern.uni-leipzig.de:8086/*)
+- Add Redirect URI for both
 - Add Web Origins for CORS
 - under "Clients - Mappers" add user role to the token, so that the tokens have the property role, important for authorization